by Frank Johnson

 Partnerships: A Vital Resource in Federal Contracting.

 A key element in a successful federal business strategy is partnerships.
 When it’s time to bid on a project, it’s essential to be able to quickly assemble the team members needed to do the work.
-That requires having standing relationships with proven partners that you can count on to win the business and service the client over the long haul."We want to build deep and long-lasting relationships with reputable firms with the same commitment to quality and service we have."
+That requires having standing relationships with proven partners that you can count on to win the business and service the client over the long haul.

 And that means more than just having confidence in the quality of a partner’s work; it means having confidence in the character of the partner.
 Debbie notes that one partner will often sub on another partner’s prime contract, then later they reverse the roles: the prime becomes the sub on a different contract.
 Such flexibility and willingness to do what’s best for the project and the client requires a level of trust and confidence that only comes from an enduring and committed relationship.